+Every once in a while I plan on visiting Morella myself.
 Just in two years, I´ve been to this tiny magical city at least 4 times.
 Morella is one of those unique places in the Spanish Province of Castellon, filled with history and old charm, which makes you coming back again and again.
-Therefore, I´m happy to include Morella into my Blog Series: Undiscovered Spain.
+As one of 10 Fairy-Tale Places in Spain that are straight out of a Storybook, Morella is also a perfect fit for my Blog Series: Undiscovered Spain.

 The Morella Castle